Internet outage latest | Airlines, businesses hit by global technology disruption

 Milan’s stock exchange index information restored

 ROME — Borsa Italiana, the company that manages Milan’s stock exchange, said the “correct disclosure of the index FTSE MIB has been restored.”
-Earlier Friday, the company had said that the index had not been updated, without providing additional information.
+Earlier Friday, the company had said that the index hadn’t been updated, without providing additional information.

 Israel’s Cyber Directorate attributes outage to cybersecurity platform Crowdstrike